Faculty & Staff Resources

-Also, particularly if you use Canvas, please strongly encourage students to formally update their chosen name if it is different than their legal name.
+Also, particularly if you use Canvas, please strongly encourage students to formally update their chosen name if it differs from their legal name.
 This makes online interactions especially so much easier, as it is difficult for both instructors and classmates to use/see one name in some interactions (e.g. Zoom) and see a different name in other interactions (e.g. online discussion boards).
-We want to consistently honor our students’ identities in as many ways as possible.
+We want to honor our students’ identities in many ways consistently.

 What should I do if a student’s name doesn’t match on my rosters in myGateway and in Canvas?